• Skip to primary navigation

 Like in my Mixed Berry Compote, the roughly cut fruit cooks in a mixture of sugar and lemon juice.
 The cinnamon stick infuses the fruit sauce as it simmers.
 The result is a delicious, homemade compote.
 Less sweet than jam, compote is easier to make and versatile.

 What can you do with a bunch of plums?
-Make homemade compote!
-This recipe is a great way to use up seasonal produce.
+Outside of plum cake or plum muffins, this recipe is a great way to use up seasonal stone fruit.
 Enjoy compote warm or cold as a topping or filling.

 Jump to: